avborhanian/Pro-Item-Sets/README.md

 		from lolitemsets import init_db
 		init_db()
 Once you initialize the database, you will have champions and items in it, but no matches.
 You'll have to call add_matches as described above.

+Remember guys, Pro-Item-Sets isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.